jdriscoll/jdriscoll.github.com/blog/_posts/2011-12-30-how-to-write-software.markdown

 ---
 layout: post
 title: How To Write Software
-excerpt: Writing software is hard.
+excerpt: Writing software is hard...
 ---

     10 Pick out the most simple thing your software needs to do